eunkyo3/eunkyo3/README.md

   # Introduce me 🙋‍♂️

-  Hello, my name is Jeong Eun-gyo.
+  Hello, my name is Jeong Eun-yo.
 I am in high school.
 I have a lot of interest in development and am studying hard.

   </div>